 An effective CTA can:

 Be time-sensitive.
 Make your offers timely and include a sense of urgency so your recipients will be encouraged to take action.
-A recent study of 100 of the most popular websites and found that the most popular CTAs included the word “now”.

 Be intuitive.
 Your CTA should be clear and easy to understand.
 For instance, if you are asking people to register for a webinar you can use “Save my spot” or “Register now” for the copy in your CTA.